 October, 2024 - September, 2025

 ⑧ Annual Events and Schedule

 ・Students arrive in late September, and return home in late September. ・Opening and Closing ceremony ・Research Presentation (students give a brief presentation on the contents of their individual research report) ・Study Trip to Shimanami (Seto Inland Sea) ・Study Trip of Kojiki & Fudoki (Shimane)

 ⑨ Course Completion Requirements

 Required to take Special Japanese Language and Culture Study Program Ⅰand Ⅱ: 4 hours per week during both semesters.
 The research proposal presentation and mid-term presentation of each student's personal Research also takes place durig this time.
 Finally, they submit final reports written with a theme related to Japanese language, culture and society.

 Required to take Japanese language course offered to all undergraduate and graduate students at the Morito Institute: 3 or more classes per week during both semesters depending on the Japanese language level of each student (level 4 or 5).

-All students who have fulfilled the completion requirements receive a certificate with the signature of the President of Hiroshima University.
+All students who have fulfilled the completion requirements receive a certificate.

 4) Academic Transcript